gbif/ipt/howToPublish.md

 Data publishers are strongly encouraged to share their data using the richest appropriate data class.
 This maximizes the usefulness of the data for users.

-To give yourself an introduction to how the IPT can be used to publish biodiversity data through GBIF.org, it's highly recommended watching this concise 25 minute live demo below (note you can skip to 1:02):
+To give yourself an introduction to how the IPT can be used to publish biodiversity data through GBIF.org, it's highly recommended watching this concise 25 minute live demo below (if you are unable to watch the video above, it can also be [downloaded directly](http://videos.contentful.com/q553fnlofhvs/3iCjm4lxRSiCYE6Qq2A4GG/63b5690e48de42b0872ba4c25d629fe9/Introduction_to_publishing_using_the_GBIF_Integrated_Publishing_Toolkit__28IPT_29.mp4):

 <a href="https://www.youtube.com/embed/eDH9IoTrMVE?ecver=1" target="_blank"><img src="https://raw.githubusercontent.com/wiki/gbif/ipt/gbif-ipt-docs/screenshots/IPTDemoVideoIntroSlide.png" alt="How to publish biodiversity data through GBIF.org using the IPT" width="560" height="315" border="10" /></a>